John Galliano: Dior

 In October 1996, LVMH moved Galliano to Christian Dior, replacing Italian designer Gianfranco Ferré.
 At Dior, Galliano received widespread critical acclaim for his Haute Couture and ready-to-wear collections, for the whole duration of his tenure there.

-Galliano designed the chinoiserie chartreuse gown worn by Nicole Kidman at the 69th Academy Awards in 1997.
+During his tenure at Dior, Galliano introduced several iconic designs, including the Dior Saddle bag, which debuted in the Spring/Summer 2000 collection and became one of the most popular handbags.
+Galliano also designed the chartreuse Chinoiserie gown worn by Nicole Kidman at the 69th Academy Awards in 1997.